1.

 The best studied therapy was felt to be Gemcitabine/Cisplatin.
 The role of targeted therapy (tyrosine kinase inhibitors such as sunitinib or sorafenib) and immunotherapy in the management of collecting duct carcinoma has not been as well established.

-A prospective multicentre phase II study evaluated the efficacy of gemcitabine and either cisplatin or carboplatin on Stage IV collecting duct cancer.
+A prospective multicentre phase II study evaluated the efficacy of gemcitabine and either cisplatin or carboplatin for patients with Stage IV collecting duct cancer.

 Participants received 21-day cycles of gemcitabine 1250 mg/m2 on days 1 and 8, plus cisplatin or carboplatin 70 mg/m2 (based on renal function) on day 1 (n = 23 gemcitabine, n = 12 cisplatin, n = 6 carboplatin, and n = 5 cisplatin then carboplatin).
 Participants underwent a median of 6 cycles of treatment (range: 1–8 cycles).